PouekDEV/CList/README.md

 # CList
 Coordinate List (CList for short) is a simple minimalistic fabric mod for saving your coordinates.
-No minimaps or waypoints just a bare bone list for adding coordinates.
+No minimaps.